Individualized Initial Counseling

 Those impacted by Force Management programs should attend this counseling.

-The Career Skills Program links transitioning service members with civilian training opportunities and is authorized by the Veterans Opportunity to Work (VOW) Act.
-CSP provides eligible transitioning service members with opportunities to participation in apprenticeships, internships, job shadowing, on-the-job training, employment skills training, and certifications.
-To learn more about available opportunities, service members should submit a request form.
-To participate, service members must expect to be honorably discharged or discharged under honorable conditions, and released from active duty within 180 calendar days of starting a CSP.
+The SkillBridge - Career Skills Program links transitioning service members from all branches with civilian training opportunities and is authorized by the Veterans Opportunity to Work (VOW) Act.
+The program provides eligible transitioning service members with opportunities to participation in apprenticeships, internships, job shadowing, on-the-job training, employment skills training, and certifications.
+To participate, service members must expect to be honorably discharged or discharged under honorable conditions and released from active duty within 180 calendar days of starting this program.